ISM Connect Launches Sun Media Network, Outfits Terrible Herbst with Solar-Powered EV Charging

 Terrible Herbst was looking for new ways to drive customers from its gas pumps into its convenience stores.
 The MSGs allow it to display special offers and coupons on the smart screens and use engagement analytics to better understand what motivates its customer base.
 At the same time, it's building a framework for supportable, monetizable EV charging, contributing to the larger push for EV charging infrastructure spearheaded by the state of Nevada.

-"Electric cars won't catch on until there's infrastructure to support them," said TK, TK at Terrible Herbst.
+"Electric cars won't catch on until there's infrastructure to support them," said Bryan Breeden, Executive Director of Marketing at Terrible Herbst.
 "We're leading the way by deploying more charging stations for electric vehicles, supported by the Sun Media Network.
 As we expand the availability of those units for customers who demand it, we also have an opportunity to engage with our customers and offer high value promotions."

 The MSGs combine OffGrid Power Solutions' Energy Star-certified MSGs with ISM's smart screen technology and are set for deployment in strategic locations around the U.S., including convenience stores, stadiums, universities, and big-box retail.
 The BoldVu® displays are provided by ISM Connect partner LG-MRI.